J. Welby Leaman, JD, Bentonville, AR

 Marjorie K. Crystle, Lancaster, PA

-- Secretary and treasurer of the Nazareth Project board, Midge Crystle brings a rich personal history and network to the table.
+- Secretary of the Nazareth Project board, Midge Crystle brings a rich personal history and network to the table.
 She is the former executive director of The Nazareth Project and served in this capacity for twelve years.
 She also volunteered at Nazareth Hospital in 1993 and 1995, both as an instructor in the nursing school and as an clinic nurse.
 She received her B.S. in Nursing Education from Millersville University, Millersville, PA.
 She is a member of East Chestnut Street Mennonite Church, Lancaster, PA.

 Elias V. Haddad, M.D., F.A.C.C.
 Nashville, Tennessee